-Smitten at an early age by all things whimsical and fantastic, I continue to find endless creative inspiration in that which is enchanted, mysterious, and magical.
+Enchanted at an early age by all things whimsical and fantastic, to this day I continue to find endless creative inspiration in that which is enchanted, mysterious, and magical.

 I was born and raised in Melbourne, Australia where I received a formal college education in traditional fine art.
 Majoring in painting, my mediums of choice were oils, acrylics, and egg tempera.

 My digital method entails hand-painting on a pressure sensitive Wacom Tablet where I lay down multitudes of tiny brush strokes to build up form, color, and texture.
 This is very similar to how I previously worked with traditional egg tempera and acrylics.